 Friday is for Heart Songs I am away, making my first ever trip to Israel.
 While I am gone I have prepared a series of re-posts comprised of some of the most downloaded and viewed pages of the last 5 years.
 Keep me in prayer for the next 10 days.
 I am looking forward to walking the … More The Music of the Heart of God?

-Tuesday is for Prayer [Updated for Spring 2015] We make the mistake sometimes of thinking that prayer is boring.
+Tuesday is for Prayer [Updated for Winter 2021] We make the mistake sometimes of thinking that prayer is boring.
 That it is less important now that my eyes are heavy with sleep, or now with all “I have to get done.”
 We are fools.
-Why is it our eyes get heavy precisely when we attempt … More Broken by Need for Prayer: Prayer is Rigorous.
+Why is it our eyes get heavy precisely when we attempt … More Broken by the Need for Prayer: Prayer is Rigorous.
 You Really Have to Pray